fracru/hello-world/README.md

  - Hello I'm fracru!

- - This repository is for learning purposes!
+ - This repository is for learning purposes-only!